-- cups or containers for planting
+- plastic cup or container for planting (one per child)

 - tray to hold containers

 - potting soil

 - craft sticks

 - permanent marker

 How to Set Up The Activity in the Classroom

 Invite kids to fill their cups 3/4 of the way to the top with potting soil using a small toy shovel or measuring cup.

 I have used clear, disposable cups, school milk cartons, and yogurt containers for planting grass seeds over the years, they all work well so use whatever you have on hand.

 How much grass seed should I put in the cup?